ras-rap/dm-screen/README.md

 ## Getting Started

-To get started with the DM Screen, simply visit the public instance at **Not out yet**.
+To get started with the DM Screen, simply visit the public instance at [dms.ras-rap.click](https://dms.ras-rap.click/).

 ## Contributing